TSP Content Governance

 - Vote and sign-off on best practices that will be available on TSP until the next update cycle.

-The purpose of the Content Editor is to direct and oversee the development of new, or revision of existing, best practice content as identified by the Governance Committees.
+The purpose of the Content Editor is to direct and oversee the development of new, or revision of existing, best practice content as identified by the Content Committees.

 Responsibilities of the Content Editor is as follow: